-The Department has a dedicated and loyal staff, who build strong relationships with students.
+The Department has a dedicated and loyal staff body, who build strong relationships with students.
 We want to help students make sense of a rapidly changing world, with the focus on academic interest, as well as transferable skills, such as decision making, problem solving, and the analysis of sources.
-Field work features prominently across all year groups, with past trips including Manchester, North Wales, Blackpool, The Chill Factor, France and Italy.

 Hanson Geography Department is department of dedicated, highly qualified professionals.

 - BA Geography- University of Durham

 Geography Teacher and Deputy Director of 6th Form – Mr E G Lloyd